MediaPreneur/lvwrence.github.io/_posts/2014-9-15-finding-the-most-uncommon-words.md

         common_words.add(word)
     print(all_words - common_words)
 {% endhighlight %}
-takes about 1.5 seconds versus my trie-based implementation, which took 43 seconds.
+takes about 1.5 seconds versus my trie-based implementation, which took 37 seconds.
 But I implemented a really cool data structure for a real-world application so who's really the winner here Jay?
+It's me.
+I am the winner.